ByronJayJee/pepcAAt/README.md

 # Dependencies

-In addition to conda (found at https://www.anaconda.com/distribution/), the following dependencies are required:
+In addition to conda (can be installed as part of the Anaconda package found at https://www.anaconda.com/distribution/), the following dependencies are required:

 ```
   - _tflow_select=2.1.0